- Vol 1: General - Topics Chapters Overview

-Purpose: These acts, collectively known as the Uniform Act, as amended, provides for uniform and equitable treatment of persons displaced from their homes, businesses, non-profit associations, or farms by federal and federally-assisted programs, and establishes uniform and equitable land acquisition policies.
+Purpose: These acts, collectively known as the Uniform Act, as amended, provide for uniform and equitable treatment of persons displaced from their homes, businesses, non-profit associations, or farms by federal and federally-assisted programs, and establish uniform and equitable land acquisition policies.
 The Act assures that such persons are treated fairly, consistently, and equitably, and so that they will not suffer disproportionate injuries.

 Applicability: All projects involving federal funds.